renikaul/R_workshopsREU/README.md

 - plot numerical solutions of ODE models
 - describe the impact of changing beta and gamma on the size and duration of an outbreak in a SIR model
 - ~write and source a script in R~ (MOVED TO W2)
-- write a for loop to iterate over a vector
+- ~write a for loop to iterate over a vector~ (Removed from workshop)

 ### Workshop 4: Data visualization in R